Magic-Markets-Public/magic-api/README.md

 # MagicMarkets API — Claude Skill

-A drop-in Claude skill for the **MagicMarkets** P2P sports markets exchange — **zero fees, zero commission**, USDT-denominated, REST + WebSocket.
+A drop-in Claude skill for the **MagicMarkets** P2P sports trading exchange — **zero fees, zero commission**, USDT-denominated, REST + WebSocket.
 Built so an LLM can write a working trading bot against the API the first time you ask.